fluffy/blinky/design.md

 # Design Notes for  V4

-Tim1 - 1 KHz tick, 1 second period
+Tim1 - 1 KHz tick, 1-second period
-* ch1: ext clk in on board 1 connected to TXCO at 2.048 MHz
+* ch1: ext clk in onboard 1 connected to TXCO at 2.048 MHz

 Tim2 - 1 Mhz tick, 1 second loop, reset by Tim1
 * Ch1: sync in